rpcrimi/Scikit_Learn/markdown/classification.md

 ![SVM_nonlin_example_separated](/images/svm_nonlin_example_separated.png?raw=true "SVM_nonlin_example_separated")
 - We can see how Scikit Learn transformed our space so that it could classify the data as accurately as possible.
 You should note that this dataset is not classified completely correct.
 For example, the red points in the center are still classified as blue points.
 In practice, we can supply kernel values to our SVM for better classification.

+The full code for this example can be found [here](https://github.com/rpcrimi/Scikit_Learn/blob/master/code/nonlin_svm.py)